European Consortium of Microbial Resource Centres - EMbaRC

 5. Submission of applications

-The application form shall be submitted by the user’s supervisor / head of unit to Philippe Desmeth:
+The application forms shall be submitted by the user’s supervisor / head of unit to Philippe Desmeth:

 By post at the following address: